Virtual Meetings Are Done; Long Live Teleconference / Videoconference Meetings

 916.646.1400

-Young, Minney & Corr, LLP’s Legal Alerts provide general information about events of current legal importance; they do not constitute legal advice.
+Remember, YM&C strongly advises that you seek legal counsel before acting on any information from our Legal Alerts.
+They provide general information about events of current legal importance but do not constitute legal advice.
 As the information contained here is necessarily general, its application to a particular set of facts and circumstances may vary.
-We do not recommend that you act on this information without consulting legal counsel.